This example shows how to use Simulink® Real-Time™ as a real-time spectrum analyzer. The example uses the model

 set_param('xpcdspspectrum','RTWVerbose','off'); % Configure for a non-Verbose build. rtwbuild('xpcdspspectrum'); % Build and download application.

 ### Starting Simulink Real-Time build procedure for model: xpcdspspectrum Warning: This model contains blocks that do not handle sample time changes at runtime.
-To avoid incorrect results, only change the sample time in the original model, then rebuild the model. ### Successful completion of build procedure for model: xpcdspspectrum ### Looking for target: TargetPC1 ### Download model onto target: TargetPC1
+To avoid incorrect results, only change the sample time in the original model, then rebuild the model.
+Warning: The target settings indicate a multi-core kernel.
+To run multi-rate models on multi-core targets consider setting the Solver checkbox "Allow tasks to execute concurrently on target" and build the model again. ### Successful completion of build procedure for model: xpcdspspectrum ### Looking for target: TargetPC1 ### Download model onto target: TargetPC1

 Create the MATLAB® variable, tg, containing the Simulink Real-Time target object.
 This object allows you to communicate with and control the target computer.
 After starting the model, the spectrum will be displayed on the target computer screen